hermankal/RobotlabAPI/README.md

 # RobotlabAPI

 ## Install requirements:
+* Make sure Python and PIP is installed.
+Note: If you have Python version 3.4 or later, PIP is included by default.
 * Open the Command Prompt
 * Go to the directory containing the requirements.txt file
 * Type: python -m pip install -r requirements.txt